create3000/x_ite/docs/_posts/components/Navigation/Viewpoint.md

 ## Overview

 Viewpoint provides a specific location and direction where the user may view the scene.
+Viewpoints are the primary way for a user to navigate within a scene, and for an author to show critical aspects of a model.

 The Viewpoint node belongs to the **Navigation** component and its default container field is *children.* It is available since X3D version 2.0 or later.